ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 #### `currentMinWidth` behavior

 Open Question: Is there a minimum width considered too small?
-If a user is allowed to provide a mimimum width smaller than the default, how should the various components within the header behave?
-If a user attempts to set a minimum width to an unsupported value, what is the appropriate response (i.e. should we simply update the `TableValidity` state?)?
+If a plugin is allowed to provide a mimimum width smaller than the default, how should the various components within the header behave?
+If a plugin attempts to set a minimum width to an unsupported value, what is the appropriate response (i.e. should we simply update the `TableValidity` state?)?

 #### **Mixin Example**